Can't Be Sure

-"Can't Be Sure" is the 1989 debut single by the British indie pop group The Sundays.
+"Can't Be Sure" is the debut single by British indie pop group the Sundays.
 It was the first (and in the United Kingdom, only) single to be released from their album Reading, Writing and Arithmetic, which was released a year later.
 The B-side was "I Kicked a Boy", which also appeared on the album.
 The 12" single contained an additional, non-album track, "Don't Tell Your Mother".
 The single reached number 45 on the UK Singles Chart and number 74 in Australia, and it was voted number one in John Peel's Festive Fifty for 1989.

 Lyrical content

 The song's lyrical theme is "desire", treated as a general concept rather than being directed towards anything or anyone in particular.